 - Click the PlanArea feature class to select it.
 Open its feature class properties and check the spatial reference.

-The dataset has been projected to the New Zealand Transverse Mercator coordinate system as specified by the geoprocessing environment setting.
+The dataset is projected to the New Zealand Transverse Mercator coordinate system.

 - Click Cancel.